openedx/frontend-app-payment/README.rst

 Introduction
 ------------

 Micro-frontend for the single-page payment/checkout process; order history and receipt pages are still served by the ecommerce service.
-This application only supports PayPal and Cybersource credit card payments.
+This application only supports PayPal, Cybersource, and Stripe credit card payments.

 Getting Started
 ---------------